 - Mashed potatoes, for serving

-- In a large skillet over medium-high heat, bring the oil to 375ºF.
+- In a large skillet over medium-high heat, add enough oil to a depth of ¼ inch and heat to 375ºF.

 - Using a heavy kitchen mallet, pound out the cubed steaks until they are thin.
 Sprinkle lightly with salt and pepper.